DeadFishEyes/OverwriteDelete/README.md

 # OverwriteDelete
-Python Program to Overwrite files in order to be unable to recover them...
+Python Program to Overwrite files in order to be unable to recover them when deleted...

 <ul>
 <li> Simple - Easy to customize</li>